Shimazu clan: History

 The Shimazu were descendants of the Seiwa Genji branch of the Minamoto.
 The Shimazu would become one of the families of Edo period daimyō to have held their territory continuously since the Kamakura period, and would also become, at their peak, the wealthiest and most powerful Tozama daimyō family with an income in excess of 700,000 koku.

 The founder, Shimazu Tadahisa (d.
-1227), was a son of Shōgun Minamoto no Yoritomo (1147-1199) with the sister of Hiki Yoshikazu.
-Tadahisa's wife was a daughter of Koremune Hironobu, descendant of the Hata clan, whose name Tadahisa took at first.
+1227), was a son of Shōgun Minamoto no Yoritomo (1147–1199) with the sister of Hiki Yoshikazu.
+Tadahisa's wife was a daughter of Koremune Hironobu, a descendant of the Hata clan, whose name Tadahisa took at first.
 He received the domain of Shioda in Shinano Province in 1186 and was then named shugo of Satsuma Province.
 He sent Honda Sadachika to take possession of the province in his name and accompanied Yoritomo in his expedition to Mutsu in 1189.
-He went to Satsuma in 1196, subdued Hyūga and Ōsumi provinces, and built a castle in the Hyūga Province part of the Shimazu Estate, which name he also adopted.
+He went to Satsuma in 1196, subdued the Hyūga and Ōsumi provinces, and built a castle in the Hyūga Province as part of the Shimazu Estate, whose name he also adopted.

-Shimazu Yoshihisa (1533 - 1611), the 16th Head of Shimazu family, the eldest son of Shimazu Takahisa.
-In 1586, succeed to unify and control the entire Kyushu region.
-He retired in 1587 after Hideyoshi Kyushu Campaign.
+Shimazu Yoshihisa (1533–1611) was the 16th Head of Shimazu family and the eldest son of Shimazu Takahisa.
+In 1586, he succeeded in unifying and controlling the entire Kyushu region.
+He retired in 1587 after Toyotomi Hideyoshi's Kyushu Campaign.

 The 17th head, Yoshihiro (1535–1619), was the daimyō at the time of the Battle of Sekigahara, the establishment of the Tokugawa Shogunate, and the Siege of Osaka.
 His nephew and successor was Tadatsune.
 He held significant power during the first two decades of the 17th century, and organized the Shimazu invasion of the Ryūkyū Kingdom (modern-day Okinawa Prefecture) in 1609.
 The Shōgun allowed this because he wished to appease the Shimazu and prevent potential uprisings after their loss at Sekigahara.
 The trade benefits thus acquired, and the political prestige of being the only daimyō family to control an entire foreign country secured the Shimazu's position as one of the most powerful daimyō families in Japan at the time.